haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Unfortuantely we can't fix everything!
 Here's a list of known bugs.

+Bug: Help I'm stuck!
+You can enter in the console (see controls for the console key) `mpclip` to turn on no clip mode.
+Once you've gotten yourself out of the sticky spot, you can enter `mpclip` in the console to turn off no clip.

 Bug: I get a black screen underwater!
 This is due to Intel's onboard graphics not liking Direct3D/DirectX7.
 If your computer has a dedicated gpu, you can try forcing it on by plugging in an external monitor.
 Or enable "Intel HD Graphics Fix" in Display options.